burn injury lawyer Atlanta, GABurn Injury Lawyer Atlanta, GA

 Our Atlanta, GA burn injury law firm represents individuals who have been burned or otherwise injured in accidents.
 To bring a successful legal action, we work to prove that someone, a business, or other legal entity owed our clients a “duty of care” and in failing that duty, caused their injuries.
 When someone suffers a burn as a result of contact with a dangerous or defective product, we need to establish that the product was defective or dangerous, that the product caused the client’s injuries, and that the manufacturer, seller, or other responsible party failed their duty of care to the client who was injured.
 This “legal speak” is unquestionably complex and every case is different.
 These are just two of the reasons why it is important to speak with the team at our Atlanta, GA burn injury law firm as soon as you can in the wake of your injury.
 Once we evaluate the specifics of your unique situation, we can tell you whether we believe you have solid grounds for filing legal action.
 Once you understand your options, you can then decide whether or not to pursue a lawsuit against those responsible for the harm you have suffered.

-If you’ve suffered burns and/or other injuries as a result of coming into contact with a defective or otherwise dangerous product, know that the burn injury law firm Atlanta, GA residents recommend of The Law Offices Of Andrew Lynch – Attorney at Law can help you to explore your options.
+If you’ve suffered burns and/or other injuries as a result of coming into contact with a defective or otherwise dangerous product, know that the burn injury law firm Atlanta, GA residents recommend of Andrew R. Lynch, P.C. – Attorney at Law can help you to explore your options.
 Contact us today so that we can learn more about your unique situation and help you to make an informed legal decision based on your personalized circumstances.
 We look forward to speaking with you.

 A burn injury lawyer in Atlanta, GA knows that unlike other types of injuries, serious burn injuries leave victims with chronic, long-term health and medical issues.
 Most victims end up with some form of scarring in the area where the burn occurred, even after skin grafts and plastic surgery.
 They often have thermoregulatory issues because of the damage left to their skin.
 There is also the chronic pain they are left to deal with day in and day out that has a significant impact on their quality of life.
 Other problems include sleep issues and itching.